Ukandu20/Health-Analytics/Readme.md

 ### 4️⃣ Follow the steps in the notebook

-✔ Explore the dataset
+✔ Explore the dataset.
-✔ Perform EDA & hypothesis testing
+✔ Perform EDA & hypothesis testing.
-✔ Visualize trends & correlations
+✔ Visualize trends & correlations.
-✔ Build predictive models
+✔ Build predictive models.

 📌 Contributing

 💡 Ideas for improvement?
 Feel free to submit a pull request or open an issue!

 📌 Data Source